 That kind of pressure is not only absurd and unfair, it’s also terribly unhelpful in doing the very thing we want.

 But this is what happens: we put people in an off-site workshop with “purpose exercises” meant to help them “figure it out.”
 But humans simply aren’t at our most deep and open-minded and creative under the duress of this kind of social pressure.
-And shit, do I ever feel pressure if I’m in a room of people who seem to be “figuring it out” when I am struggling.
+And wow, do I ever feel pressure if I’m in a room of people who seem to be “figuring it out” when I am struggling.
 This just pushes me further down my downward spiral of NOT feeling like I can figure anything out.

 Instead, what we can and should do is create a psychologically safe space where people can continually unfold and share what they are learning about their personal purpose.